Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #66.
 Celebrate successes: Acknowledge all the wonderful moments throughout the marriage – mark anniversaries and special occasions with heartfelt gifts or memorable activities!

 #67.
-Respect boundaries: Everyone has different needs, so make sure you respect each other’s boundaries while still making an effort to support one another in the relationship.
+Respect boundaries: Everyone has different needs, so make sure you respect each other’s boundaries while still trying to support one another in the relationship.

 #68.
 Trust & forgive: Build trust by keeping promises, being honest and trustworthy; learn how to forgive quickly and effectively for better relationships in general!